 A salt (saline) solution is injected into the interior of the uterus through the cervix during ultrasonography so that the interior is distended and abnormalities can be seen more easily.
 If the solution flows into the fallopian tubes, the tubes are not blocked.

 If evidence suggests that the fallopian tubes are blocked or that a woman may have endometriosis, a small viewing tube called a laparoscope is inserted in the pelvic cavity through a small incision just below the navel.
 Usually, a general anesthetic is used.
 Laparoscopy enables doctors to directly view the uterus, fallopian tubes, and ovaries.
+However, this procedure is rarely done.

 Instruments inserted through the laparoscope may also be used to dislodge or remove abnormal tissue in the pelvis.